Insertion in constructed normal numbers: Problem description and statement of results

-The construction given in Corollary~\ref{cor:justone} can be adapted to any other input sequence equipped with an effective bound for the difference between the expected and the actual number of occurrences of any given word in any position.
-In the case of the concatenation of nested perfect necklaces this bound is easy to obtain and it is the smallest known.

-This document is organized as follows: \\Section~\ref{sec:perfect} presents the basics of perfect necklaces and nested perfect necklaces. \\Section~\ref{sec:liberal} solves the liberal insertion problem on the concatenation of perfect necklaces. \\Section~\ref{sec:one} solves the one-symbol insertion problem on the concatenation of nested perfect necklaces.
+The construction in the proof of Theorem \ref{thm:zylber} is not effective in general.
+It becomes effective when the input sequence $v\in A^\omega$ satisfies the following condition.
+First consider the simple discrepancy of a sequence $(x_n)_{n\geq 1}$ of real numbers in the unit interval with respect to an interval $I$,

+Let $b$ be the cardinality of the alphabet $A$ and let $x$ be the real number denoted by the input sequence $v\in A^\omega$.
+The method in the proof of Theorem \ref{thm:zylber} becomes effective when there is a computable upper bound of the simple discrepancies $d_{N,I}\big( ((b^\ell)^n x \mod 1)_{n\geq 1} \big)$ for infinitely many integer values $\ell$, and for every interval $I$ of the form $(a/b^\ell, (a+1)/b^{\ell})$, with $0\leq a< b^\ell-1$.
+In particular, it follows from Proposition \ref{prop:aligned} that the concatenation of $n$-ordered necklaces for $n=1,2, \ldots$ satisfies the condition (the $n$-ordered necklace is the $(n,n)$-perfect necklace given by the concatenation of all words of length~$n$ in lexicographic order).

-It remains to study how to compare the discrepancy of ~$(b^n x \mod 1)_{n\geq 0}$ and the discrepancy of $((b+1)^n y \mod 1)_{n\geq 0}$ where the base-$(b+1)$ expansion of $y$ results from insertion in the base-$b$ expansion of a normal number~$x$.
-It may be possible to obtain metric results similar to those obtained by Fukuyama and Hiroshima~\cite{Fukuyama} for subsequences of~$(b^n x\mod 1)_{n\geq 0}$.
+It remains to study how to compare the discrepancy of ~$(b^n x \mod 1)_{n\geq 0}$ and the discrepancy of $((b+1)^n y \mod 1)_{n\geq 0}$ when the base-$(b+1)$ expansion of $y$ results from insertion in the base-$b$ expansion of a normal number~$x$.
+It may be possible to obtain metric results similar to those obtained by Fukuyama and Hiroshima~\cite{Fukuyama} for some subsequences of~$(b^n x\mod 1)_{n\geq 0}$.

+This document is organized as follows: Section~\ref{sec:perfect} presents the basics of perfect necklaces and Section~\ref{sec:free} solves the free insertion problem on the concatenation of perfect necklaces.